 A classically trained artist, she holds a BFA from the School of Visual Arts, where she graduated with honors in photography.
 She started her photography career as part of the team at the beloved Gourmet Magazine.
 Her client list includes Food Network, the Cooking Channel, Gilt Taste, Core, Pinch Food Design, TwistbyPinch, Manna, Jane Lear, Thomas Jayne, Burkindy and Bonberi.
 Her work has also been seen in various publications including the New York Times, Real Simple, and the Wall Street Journal, as well as several cookbooks.
 She builds long-term relationships with clients that span years, working collaboratively to produce memorable visual imagery.

 In addition to her work in editorial and publishing, she was also the creative behind Mighty Balls, the popular casual meatball eatery.
 Started as a pop-up food stand, it was consistently named as one of the best food vendors in the nation, with a buzz that had people lining up down the block.
 She successfully grew the company from a small crowd-funding project into a keystone market vendor and launched a brick and mortar location.
 As managing partner, and creative director, Brewer was completely hands on, doing everything from concepting, branding, recipe development, and design to actual build out of the space, creating a fully rounded brand with an efficient operation and a loyal following.

 Her photographs marry the loves of food, travel, and art.
 As a person who believes an evening is best passed around a shared table, she brings value to a project beyond the tangible visuals.
 She is always down for a good collaboration.
-In addition to shooting, she is currently consulting for the New York Times.
+Most recently, she has been consulting for the New York Times.

 For inquires, please email: